ibivibiv/lm-finetuning/Markdown/Experiments/Eval/comparing-context-len.md

 See how models trained on different context lengths aren't comparable.
 Train lms on some set context len, and evaluate on different context lens.

+## Results

+eval on larger context len is almost as good as training on a larger context len

+But improvements from training at larger context lens are greater when using larger models (at most 2ppl on gpt2-xl context-len 1024)

+PPl goes down by 4 when eval at 1024 instead of 256 for all models

 ## Hyperparameters

 -   trained on wikitext2